By Cassini Spacecraft

 My Story

 This was my very first research project ever. :) My college experience was a little rocky.
 I struggled in classes, switched majors, struggled more, switched majors again, and struggled even more.
-I was scared that I wasn't smart enough to major in the hard sciences, and consequently I struggled to find classes I was interested in.
+I was scared that I wasn't smart enough to major in the hard sciences, but then I struggled to find classes in other fields that I was interested in.
 Eventually, I ended up in Earth, Environmental, and Planetary Sciences because it allowed me to combine different interests in STEM without having to pick a particular field.
 Yet I still struggled to nail down a concentration.
 First I was convinced I was going to specialize in geology, then environmental science, then geochemistry, and then whatever else I was currently learning about.
 It wasn't until spring of my third year when my structures class took a field trip to Southern California to study the Punchbowl Fault that I found my first true passion.
 Staring at a thin line of ultracataclasite running through the sandstone bedrock, I realized for the first time the true magnitude of Earth's tectonic movements.
 In that moment I decided to concentrate in geophysics.
 That summer I applied to several seismology REUs, but I was not accepted.
 I had no research experience, and my grades did not reflect a strong affinity for math, coding, or really anything.

-However, this was the catalyst I needed; the next year I did the scariest two thing I did in all of college: I reached out to professors for research opportunities, and asked for help in my classes when I needed it.
+However, this was the catalyst I needed; the next year I did the scariest two things I did in all of college: I reached out to professors for research opportunities, and asked for help in my classes when I needed it.
 I spent the next two semesters working in Dr. Mark Torres’ biogeochemistry lab at Rice, calculating the ages of riverbeds using erosion from small waterfalls called knickpoints as a proxy for age.
 Despite not feeling the same overwhelming interest in this topic that I felt for earthquakes, I cherished my first research experience, and that work remains very dear to me.
 That fall was also my first 4.0 semester, and in the spring I reapplied and was accepted to two REUs: the Southern California Earthquake Center (SCEC) and the Incorporated Research Institutions for Seismology (IRIS) programs.

 Through SCEC, I worked virtually with Dr. Valerie Sahakian at the University of Oregon to compare peak ground displacement models to standard strong motion accelerometer data.
 But it was my project with IRIS and Dr. Zhigang Peng at Georgia Tech where I truly developed my passion for science, learning how to perform independent research and communicate scientific results in academic and colloquial contexts.
 This is also where I was introduced to high P–T experiments, scientific computing, and the field of mineral physics.
 This is that project.